ambro01/NanoporeQC/README.md

 To stop and start containers run: 'docker-compose stop' 'docker-compose stop'

 Application is deployed in container named: 'nanoporeqc_app', port 8080 is open.
-Data base is run in container named: 'nanoporeqc_db', port 3037 is open.
+Data base is run in container named: 'nanoporeqc_db', port 3307 is open.

 You can access to application on: localhost:8080

 ###  Application building

 1. Build front by running 'npm run-script build' in /frontend directory.
-2. Run script "prepareFront.sh".
-It will copy necessary frond files to backend module.
+2. Run script 'prepareFront.sh'.
+It will copy necessary frontend files to backend module.
-3. Build backend.
+3. Build backend .jar package with copied frontend files.
 Run e.g. 'mvn clean install' in /backend directory.

 ### Application restart
 After building new package you can run your new version.
 Firstly copy .jar package from /backend directory to application container:
-1. docker cp <project location>/backend/target/backend-1.0-SNAPSHOT.jar nanoporeqc_app:/usr/nanoporeqc/app/nanoporeqc.jar
+1. 'docker cp <project location>/backend/target/backend-1.0-SNAPSHOT.jar nanoporeqc_app:/usr/nanoporeqc/app/nanoporeqc.jar'
-And restart the container with application (web service)
+And restart the container with application ('web' service)
-2. docker stop web
+2. 'docker stop web'
-3. docker start web
+3. 'docker start web'